RyderReed15/SnakeQLearning/README.md

 # SnakeQLearning
-A game of snake that uses deep q learning to teach itself to play the game
+A game of snake that uses deep Q learning to teach itself to play the game